 - Remove pan from heat and allow the mixture to cool to room temperature.

 - Wash cucumbers and scrub, if needed, to remove any prickles on the outside.
-Cut off the stems and then cut into quarters, lengthwise.
+Cut off the ends and then cut into quarters (for pickle spears) or slice into pickle chips.

 - Pack the cucumber spears into pint jars, leaving space for brine.
 The jar can be pretty full, but don't cram them in there so they get smushed and the brine can't soak into all the pickles.